MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-to-mtr-w.md

 - Verify that the Surface Hub 2S devices are correctly enrolled and online.
 - Consider verifying whether another Store for Business offline-licensed application can be remotely deployed to Surface Hub 2S devices.

+### Manual removal of migrated Surface Hub devices from Teams Admin Center (Legacy Tab)

+After migrating your Surface Hub 2S, you need to manually remove the device listing from the Teams Admin Center to avoid potential conflicts and ensure accurate device management.
+This step is necessary because the migration process does not automatically update the device management listings in the Teams Admin Center.

+### Symptoms

+- Migrated Surface Hub devices still appear in the Teams Admin Center under the Surface Hubs (Legacy) tab, despite having completed the migration process.
+- Potential confusion or administrative difficulties due to the presence of legacy device listings in the Teams Admin Center.

+### Resolution steps

+To resolve this issue and ensure that your device management reflects the current state of your Surface Hub devices, follow the steps below:

+1. **Navigate to Teams Admin Center**:
+   - Open your web browser and go to the [Teams Admin Center](https://admin.teams.microsoft.com).
+   - Sign in with your admin credentials.
+2. **Access the Surface Hubs (Legacy) Tab**:
+   - In the Teams Admin Center, find and select the **Devices** section from the sidebar.
+   - Select **Surface Hubs** category to expand it.
+   - Navigate to the **Surface Hubs (Legacy)** tab.
+3. **Manually remove the migrated device**:
+   - Locate the row corresponding to the migrated Surface Hub device.
+   - Use the provided options or selection boxes to select the device listing you wish to remove.
+   - Select **Delete** to manually remove the device's row from the list.
+4. **Verification**:
+   - Refresh the page or navigate away and then back to the **Surface Hubs (Legacy)** tab to ensure that the device has been successfully removed.
+   - Verify that the migrated device is now correctly managed under the appropriate tab for Teams Rooms devices, if applicable.

 ## Post-migration configuration

 Review the following articles for recommended next steps: